SPOTLIGHT – We are always awed by the great folks we work with. We want to introduce to you some of them here.

 What was the worst job you have ever had?

 Tom: The job I disliked the most at the time was in college.
 I worked as a midnight-8:00 am stocker at a grocery store.
-The schedule threw me off, but the job itself was not terrible at all.
+The schedule threw me off, but the job was not terrible.

 What part of your daily routine do you enjoy most?
 Why?